bep/galleriesdeluxe/exampleSite/content/galleries/g3/index.md

 ---
-title: Streets of London
+title: Portraits
 date: 2021-01-01
 categories: [travel,tech,zech,foo,bar,baz,moo]
 ---

-This is the third gallery with photos from the third year of my photography.
+his is some of my portraits pictures I have taken and edited over the years.